 Custom thumbnails that violate our Community Guidelines are not allowed on YouTube.

 If you see thumbnails that violate this policy, please report them.
 Instructions for reporting violations of our Community Guidelines are available here.
-If you have found multiple videos, comments, or a user’s entire channel that you wish to report, please visit our reporting tool, where you will be able to submit a more detailed complaint.
+If you've found multiple videos or comments that you would like to report, you can report the channel.

 What this means for you